Cheque clearing: England

 Cheques came into use in England in the 1600s.
 The person to whom the cheque was drawn (the "payee") could go to the drawer's bank ("the issuing bank") and present the cheque and receive payment.
-Before payment, the drawer's bank would check that the cheque was in order – e.g., that the signature was that of the drawer, that the date was valid, that the cheque was properly set out, etc. Alternatively, the payee could deposit the cheque with their own bank who would arrange for it to be presented to the issuing bank for payment.
+Before payment, the drawer's bank would check that the cheque was in order, e.g., that the signature was that of the drawer, that the date was valid, and that the cheque was properly set out.
+Alternatively, the payee could deposit the cheque with their own bank who would arrange for it to be presented to the issuing bank for payment.

-Until around 1770 an informal exchange of cheques took place between London banks.
+Until around 1770, an informal exchange of cheques took place between London banks.
 Clerks of each bank visited all of the other banks to exchange cheques, whilst keeping a tally of balances between them until they settled with each other.
 Daily cheque clearings began around 1770 when the bank clerks met at the Six Bells, a tavern in Dove Court off Lombard Street in the City of London, to exchange all their cheques in one place and settle the balances in cash.
 The first organization for clearing cheques was the Bankers' Clearing House, established in London in the early 19th century.
 It was founded by Lubbock's Bank on Lombard Street in a single room where clerks for London banks met each day to exchange cheques and settle accounts.
-In 1832 Charles Babbage, who was a friend of a founder of the Clearing House, published a book on mass production, The Economy of Machinery and Manufactures, in which Babbage described how the Clearing House operated:
+In 1832, Charles Babbage, who was a friend of a founder of the Clearing House, published a book on mass production, The Economy of Machinery and Manufactures, in which Babbage described how the Clearing House operated:

 Beginning at 5 pm, a clerk for each debtor bank was called to go to a rostrum to pay in cash to the Inspector of the Clearing House the amount their bank owed to other banks on that day.
 After all of the debtor clerks had paid the Inspector, each clerk for the banks that were owed money went to the rostrum to collect the money owed to their bank.
 The total cash paid by the debtor banks equaled the total cash collected by the creditor banks.
 On the rare occasions when the total paid did not equal the total collected, other clerks working for the Inspector would examine the paper trail of documents so that the numerical errors could be found and corrected.

-During the Second World War, the Bankers' Clearing House was evacuated to the Trentham Estate in Staffordshire.

 The clearing operation is now operated by the Cheque and Credit Clearing Company, the United Kingdom's clearing house.